openfaas/docs/docs/openfaas-cloud/self-hosted/troubleshoot.md

 Look for a `push` event and examine the request/response.
 If you need to you can redeliver a failed message.

-##### SSL error
+##### TLS errors

-Your SSL certificates may be inappropriately configured.
-Check cert-manager.
+Your TLS certificates may be inappropriately configured.
+Check the logs of cert-manager to see if it was able create the certificate for your domain.

 ##### Timeout